SUBJECTS

 risk management framework

-50. IT risk scenario
+40. IT risk register

 The process of integrating risk assessments at a corporate level to obtain a complete view on the overall risk for the enterprise